Last Updated on 22/02/2024 by Above Diamond

 Nikon loupe

-Selecting a Diamond Is Like Selecting a Cake
+Selecting a Diamond Is Like Choosing a Cake

 white cake

-Conclusion: Focus Your Budget on What You Care About Most
+Conclusion: Focus on What Matters Most to You

 Happy diamond hunting!